-This Memorial Day 2023, hundreds of veterans, family members, and friends will gather at Veterans Memorial Park at Glencoe, Illinois to start a 17 miles ruck march towards Evanston.
+On Memorial Day 2023, hundreds of veterans, family members, and friends will gather at Veterans Memorial Park at Glencoe, Illinois to start a 17-mile ruck march toward Evanston.
 Their goal is to spread awareness that 17 military veterans die by suicide each day.
 It was only a few years ago that this number was 22.
-According to the 2022 National Veteran Suicide Prevention Annual Report, the adjusted rates for Veterans’ suicide fell by 9.7% in 2020 from 2018.
+According to the 2022 National Veteran Suicide Prevention Annual Report, the adjusted rates for Veterans' suicide fell by 9.7% in 2020 from 2018.

 This downward trend is hopeful and indicative that the VA’s 2018 National Strategy for Preventing Veteran Suicide efforts are working.
 Everyone’s collective effort to spread awareness of this public health concern while reducing the stigma of mental health shows that when we pool our energies together, support one another, and allow ourselves to be vulnerable, we can hopefully save a life.

 The Chicago Veterans Group is one of many groups all over the United States that will be walking during Memorial Day weekend in honor and remembrance of those lost on the battlefield abroad and the ones we lost at home.
 Ruck marches are a military staple, a key part of training.
 Servicemembers load up their rucksacks with gear that can weigh anywhere from 30 pounds to 80 pounds and march, most of the time for hours.

 It is a test of endurance with the goal of moving as a group from one location to the other while carrying battle gear in a manner that is swift and efficient.
 It is a challenge that tests the body as well as the mind.
 The weight of the rucksacks represents many things to each person.
 It can serve as a reminder of the heavy weight we carry on our shoulders from serving our country or some other significant life event.